RicoSuter/aurelia-bs/README.md

 ### How to add a component

 - Implement component
+- Register component in "main.ts" in the "configure" function
 - Add component name to package.json in the path "aurelia.build.resources"
 - Export view model class from "index.ts"